 It is not easy to find an objective definition as this “marketing” term is not protected by trademark law.

-A “clean” food for you might be unhealthy or inappropriate for another person.
-It comes down to many factors like your personal beliefs, your health situation, how and where you live, your culture etc.
+An unprocessed food for you might be unhealthy or inappropriate for another person.
+It comes down to many factors like your personal beliefs, your individual situation, how and where you live, your culture etc.

-For me it just means trying to maximize the nutrition of natural, whole foods while minimizing empty calories.
-As long as my food is nutrient dense and has enough satiating power, then occasional deviation from the plan is fine.
-I love in this context the 80/20 approach: ‘If I can eat healthy 80% of the time, then I can afford to treat myself 20% of the time’.
+For me, it just means trying to maximize the consumption of natural, plant-based foods while minimizing empty calories.
+As long as my food is nutrient-dense, high-fiber, and has enough satiating power, then occasional deviation from the plan is fine.
+I love in this context the 80/20 approach: ‘If I can eat nutrient-dense 80% of the time, then I can afford to treat myself 20% of the time’.
 More about my 80/20 approach in a minute.

 What does “clean” mean for you?
 Think about it!